fluffynuts/gulp-tasks/README.md

 Here's what you do:

 1. add this repo as a submodule of your repo, at the root level
-- copy `start/gulpfile.js` and `start/package.json` to the root of your repo
+2. copy `start/gulpfile.js` to the root of your repo
-- edit your new `package.json` to set the package name appropriately
+3. run `node gulpfile.js` in the root of your repo.
+This should guide you through:
+    - initializing a `package.json` with your repo's details
+    - installing the node modules required by `gulp-tasks` to run
+    - setting up two npm scripts:
+      - `gulp` which can be used to run gulp commands without a globally-installed gulp.
+Simply do something like `npm run gulp {taskname}`
+      - `test` which will run the `test-dotnet` task from `gulp-tasks`
-- if you know some gulp, you may augment tasks by creating new tasks in the `local-tasks` folder parallel to the `gulp-tasks` folder
+4. if you know some gulp, you may augment tasks by creating new tasks in the `local-tasks` folder parallel to the `gulp-tasks` folder
-- override provided tasks by copying them to the `local-tasks` folder
+5. override provided tasks by copying them to the `local-tasks` folder
     - edit them to your heart's content: you only have to edit the ones you want to change.
-- First time: run `npm install` to install required modules
+6. First time: run `npm install` to install required modules
-- Either:
+7. Either:
     - run `node node_modules/gulp/bin/gulp.js` OR
     - install gulp globally with `npm install -g gulp` and then run `gulp`

 ## Assumptions
 1. You're using MSBuild to build your stuff and Visual Studio for development (at least somewhere, so you get .sln files)